osumoclement/script.black.bars.never/readme.md

 # Android & Embedded Systems like \*ELEC

-Currently, Kodi can't capture sreenshots in Android and Embedded Systems if hardware accelertion is enabled due to some technical limitations.
+Currently, Kodi cannot capture screenshots in Android and Embedded Systems if hardware acceleration is enabled due to some technical limitations.
 This may change in future and when that happens the addon will work properly like in other platforms.
 For now there's two options:

 1. Disable hardware acceleration (turn off MediaCodec Surface in Android).
 The problem with this is that Kodi will now use CPU for decoding and playback may be affected to the point of being unwatchable, especially for high bitrate media.
 Also in the devices I tested, HDR won't work on Android if hardware acceleration is turned on, I am not sure if this affects all of Android.